Showing you're disabled under the Equality Act

 - the adverse effect is likely to last for more than 12 months

-- the adverse effect is likely to last for the rest of your life, if you're expetected to live for less than 12 months.
+- the adverse effect is likely to last for the rest of your life, if you're expected to live for less than 12 months

-You may have a condition which later develops into another condition which is related to the first.
-If taken together, the adverse effects of these two related conditions last for more than 12 months, you will be considered as having a disability under the Equality Act.
+You may have a condition which later develops into another condition related to the first.
+If taken together, the adverse effects of these 2 related conditions last for more than 12 months, you will be considered as having a disability under the Equality Act.

 Last year you suffered from an anxiety disorder which had a substantial effect on your daily life.
 It lasted for 7 months.
 This then developed into depression which also had a substantial effect on your daily life and lasted for 9 months.
 Together, these conditions had an adverse effect for more than 12 months, so are considered to be long term.
 You would therefore be treated as having a disability under the Equality Act.